copperx/terminal-colors/README.md

 -----

-# Assignment: Modular Compilation & Git Workflow
+# Assignment: Using an External C Library

 In this assignment, you will ccompile a program that spans multiple files and link custom libraries.